moroshko/color-contrast/README.md

 ## Todo

 * Use font size & bold in preview
-* Copy to clipboard preview color
+* Copy to clipboard preview color: https://github.com/nkbt/react-copy-to-clipboard
 * (?)
 Hide preview when there is an error? (javascript error appears now)
 * (?)
 What if there is no solution for AAA?
 * foreground color => text color
-* react-redux: Connect => connect
 * Tweet button
 * Link to Github
 * Publish to Github pages